-- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Patients had the facility of a private room should they not want to discuss sensitive issues at the reception desk.
+- Curtains were provided in consulting rooms to maintain patients' privacy and dignity during examinations, investigations and treatments. - We noted that consultation and treatment room doors were closed during consultations; conversations taking place in these rooms could not be overheard. - Reception staff knew when patients wanted to discuss sensitive issues or appeared distressed they could offer them a private room to discuss their needs.

-All of the thirty five Care Quality Commission Patient Comment Cards we received were generally positive about the service experienced.
-Patients said they felt the practice offered a good service and staff were helpful, caring and treated them with dignity and respect.
+All of the 34 patient Care Quality Commission comment cards we received were positive about the service experienced.
+Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.